kevinpalm/red_hat_customers/report.md

 predicting, but I would guess the general gist of it is something like "Will this prospect become a client in the next thirty days?"
-So, given that the training/testing data actually represents activities, I think a good one-liner problem statement for this project would be this:
+So, given that the training/testing data actually represents activities, I think a good problem statement for this project would be this:

 **As potential customers interact with Red Hat in the future, some of their activities will be of interest and some will not, and we want